badrussamsi/wastevision-api/README.md

 - Very fast inference even on CPU-only cloud

 ### ⚠️ Known Challenges
-- Glossy plastic may resemble metal
+- Glossy surfaces (plastic **and paper**) can confuse the model due to reflection patterns
-- Harsh shadows reduce confidence
+- Low-light indoor conditions may reduce texture visibility
+- Paper items with smooth or coated finishes may be misclassified as Plastic

 ---